Per IRS Publication 17, Tax Guide for Individuals, page 159:

-If you are covered under social security (or if you are a government employee who paid Medicare tax), you are enrolled in Medicare A. The payroll tax paid for Medicare A is not a medical expense.
+If you are covered under social security (or if you are a government employee who paid Medicare tax), you are enrolled in Medicare A. The payroll tax paid for Medicare A isn't a medical expense.

-If you are not covered under social security (or were not a government employee who paid Medicare tax), you can voluntarily enroll in Medicare A. In this situation you can include the premiums you paid for Medicare A as a medical expense.
+If you aren't covered under social security (or weren't a government employee who paid Medicare tax), you can voluntarily enroll in Medicare A. In this situation, you can include the premiums you paid for Medicare A as a medical expense.

 Medicare B is supplemental medical insurance.
 Premiums you pay for Medicare B are a medical expense.
 Check the information you received from the Social Security Administration to find out your premium.

-Medicare D is a voluntary prescription drug insurance program for persons with Medicare A or B. You can include as medical expenses premiums you pay for Medicare D.
+Medicare D is a voluntary prescription drug insurance program for persons with Medicare A or B. You can include as a medical expense premiums you pay for Medicare D.